zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline.md

     ![devops stage](./images/devops-stage-fulfillment-deploy.png)

-    *Note*: The target environment will only be available after the Stack job in the Lab 1 provision the OKE environment.
-If you got up to this point while the Stack was running the job, check the logs and status of the Stack job.
+    *Note*: The target environment will only be available after the Stack job in `Lab 1` completed provisioning the OKE environment.
+If you got up to this point while the Stack was still running the job, you may have to wait a bit.
+You can check the logs and status of the Stack job in ORM.

 1. Here is how the Deployment pipeline shows up after defining the first Stage:
 ![devops pipeline deploy carts](./images/devops-pipeline-fulfillment.png)